 Note: optional feature in CyberLink PowerDirector.
-Check the version table for detailed versioning information.
+Check the version table on our web site for detailed versioning information.

 Click the button to the left of the timeline to open the Magic Music panel.
 Magic Music uses SmartSound to add music to your video production.
 Just follow the four steps on the user interface to select the music style (genre), song, and then duration, before applying your selection to your video production.